RDKit Nodes for Knime version 4.0.1.v202006261025 by NIBR

 The node can be used for instance after a Quickform Molecule Input node, which brings up a sketcher in the KNIME Web Portal.
 When the user draws multiple molecules at once this node will split up the users input into multiple molecules.

-To use this node in KNIME, install RDKit KNIME integration from the following update site:
+To use this node in KNIME, install RDKit KNIME JUnit Test from the following update site:

 You want to see the source code for this node?
 Click the following button and we’ll use our super-powers to find it for you.